bobbingwide/ebps-meetings/readme.txt

 Tags: eBPS, Meetings, shortcode, widget, block Requires at least: 5.8.2
 Tested up to: 5.8.2
-Stable tag: 0.0.0
+Stable tag: 0.0.1

 eBPS meetings

 == Description ==
-Replaces the Upcoming Events widget on the British Pteridological Society’s website. [ebps.org.uk](https://ebps.org.uk)
+The eBPS meetings plugin provides the [ebps-meetings] shortcode to replace the Upcoming Events widget on the British Pteridological Society’s website. [ebps.org.uk](https://ebps.org.uk)

 Purpose: To improve the overall performance of the website.